Christmas CD

-Christmas CD (also called Christmas EP or simply Christmas on music streaming platforms) is a two-track promotional EP by American rock band Weezer, officially released January 1, 2001.
+Christmas CD (also called Christmas EP or simply Christmas on music streaming platforms, or Winter Weezerland on iTunes) is a two-track promotional EP by American rock band Weezer, officially released January 1, 2001.
 It was sent to radio stations, as well as in small quantities to members of the band's fan club.
 The songs were recorded at Rivers Cuomo's home studio, dubbed "Mocha Fusion Studios", in October and November 2000.
-Additional work was done at Cello Studios.

 The cover of the CD features the band members dressed in Santa Claus costumes, photographed by Weezer webmaster and historian Karl Koch in November 2000.

 Release

 The song "Christmas Celebration" was initially released as an MP3 to members of the Weezer Fan Club on November 17, 2000.
 The EP was a promotional release sent out to radio stations and record stores in early December, and began being played on radio on the 1st of December.
 The set was intended to build hype towards the release of the band's next self-titled album, Weezer (Green Album), which was released in May of the same year.
 In addition to the release, 1000 copies were sent to members of the Weezer Fan Club by their label, Geffen Records.